 Measuring economic and social human rights

 Our five economic and social human rights metrics are constructed from internationally comparable, publicly available, objective data, such as statistics on infant mortality and school enrolment.
 Our metrics show how each country is doing – on each of the five rights – relative to what is feasible for a country with that level of economic resources.

 Methodology in depth

-If our basic methodology summary leaves you asking more questions, please see the HRMI methodology handbook.
+For much more detail, please see the HRMI methodology handbook.